 How to Prepare for a Power Outage Caused by a Storm

-Obtain a portable radio for emergencies.
-You will not be able to use your TV or home computer without power.
-A portable radio can keep you informed on weather and safety conditions during a storm and can be easily stored when it is not needed.
+- You will not be able to use your TV or home computer without power.
+Obtain a portable radio for emergencies to keep you informed on weather and safety conditions during a storm.
+A portable radio can be easily stored when it is not needed.

-Always keep your cellphone charged so you are able to make calls in the event of an emergency.
+- Always keep your cellphone charged so you can make calls in the event of an emergency.

-Keep a cooler and a supply of ice to help you save perishable food items.
-(Note: During a power outage, only open your refrigerator and freezer if it is absolutely necessary.
-Keeping the doors shut can help preserve food for a longer period of time.
-Moving food to a cooler full of ice can help keep it safe.
+- Keep a cooler and a supply of ice to help you save perishable food items and medications.
+(Note: During a power outage, keep refrigerator doors shut to help preserve food for a longer period.
+Move food to a cooler full of ice to keep it safe.
 If food in your refrigerator is over 40° F, do not eat it!
 If you are unsure if something is safe to consume, throw it away.)

 - Have a stocked emergency kit (e.g., bandages, pain reliever, antibiotic ointment) nearby.
 It’s also a good idea to have an extra supply of blankets.